 Similarly, deflection comparison tests show that Ionoplast interlayers deflect up to 50% less than a PVB laminated glass units of the same thickness and deflect 60% less than an EVA laminated glass unit.

-This strength and reduced deflection allows us to use Ionoplast interlayers to create structural glass installations with thinner glass compositions.
+This strength and reduced deflection allow us to use Ionoplast interlayers to create structural glass installations with thinner glass compositions.

 IQ recommend the use of Ionoplast Interlayers for any external balustrade due to the high levels of weather resistance displayed by this extra strong interlayer.

-Under extensive weathering tests, simulating natural exposure in a Florida style climate for 7 yrs, an exposed edge of an Ionoplast Interlayer shows none of the widely accepted edge defects that would be found on an traditional PVB laminated glass.
+Under extensive weathering tests, simulating natural exposure in a Florida style climate for 7 yrs, and exposed edge of an Ionoplast Interlayer shows none of the widely accepted edge defects that would be found on a traditional PVB laminated glass.

 There is also no change in the colour or haze of the interlayer due to sun exposure, creating glass structures that stand up against the elements.

-Blast resistance glass is a very complicated are of architectural gazing (see our learning article: Security Ratings Explained) but the inclusion of Ionoplast interlayers into a blast resistance glass installation can greatly reduce the thickness of the glass specification required.
+Blast resistance glass is a very complicated area of architectural glazing (see our learning article: Security Ratings Explained) but the inclusion of Ionoplast interlayers into a blast resistance glass installation can greatly reduce the thickness of the glass specification required.
 A 230mm thick SGP laminated glass unit was able to pass a blast test of 200 kpa (30psi) pressure explosion.